cmcfarlane/meta/Reading-List.md

 Little, Daniel. *Varieties of Social Explanation: An Introduction to the Philosophy of Social Science*.
 Westview, 1991.

+Malabou, Catherine. *The New Wounded: From Neurosis to Brain Damage*.
+Translated by Steven Miller.
+Fordham UP, 2012.

+Maudlin, Tim. *Philosophy of Physics: Space and Time*.
+Princeton UP, 2012.

 Miller, Daniel. *Stuff*.
 Polity, 2009.

 Morton, Timothy. *Ecology Without Nature: Rethinking Environmental Aesthetics*.
 Harvard UP, 2009.